The Best Platforms for Promoting Your Event Planning Business

 Get on Social Media

-LinkedIn, Twitter, Facebook, Instagram, Snapchat….these are all valuable platforms for promoting your event planning business and…they are free (sort of)!
+LinkedIn, Twitter, Facebook, Instagram, and Snapchat are all valuable platforms for promoting your event planning business, and they are all free to join.
 Depending on what services you provide, these platforms can all be used in different ways for advertising your event planning services.

 Create a Facebook page for your business and link it to your personal Facebook page.
 That way you are connecting your personal contacts with your event business and those personal “friends” may like or share posts from your professional page.
 You can include pictures of events and share information regarding upcoming events and guest speakers.
 You can also pay for your posts and content to be sponsored or boosted.

-The word “networking” may bring with it a negative connotation and the image of someone who is always shaking hands, trying to sell strangers something they don’t need.
-Or a professional who always has a business card at the ready and a pitch about what services they provide.
-It is a turnoff.
-But there is another kind of networking and that is what you should be focusing on.
+The word “networking” may bring with it a negative connotation and the image of someone who is always shaking hands, trying to sell strangers something they do not need.
+However, there is another kind of networking and that is what you should be focusing on.

 Set up meetings with hotels, caterers, party rental companies and so on.
 Explain your event planning business, the services you provide and leave them with your marketing material and contact information.
 Once they have met you face-to-face and learned what services you offer, they may refer business to you or hire you themselves for one of their upcoming events.
-This is also an opportunity for you to meet others in the industry, as you may need to hire them for their services when you plan events.
+This is also an opportunity for you to meet others in the industry.

 Volunteer Your Services